dynamiqs/dynamiqs/docs/documentation/basics/time-dependent-operators.md

 (2, 2)
 ```

-Time-qarrays support common arithmetic operations with scalars, regular arrays and qarrays and other time-qarray objects.
+Time-qarrays support common arithmetic operations with scalars, qarray-like objects and other time-qarrays.
 For example to define the Hamiltonian
 $$
     H(t) = \sigma_z + 2 H_x(t) - \sin(\pi t) \sigma_y
 $$